pyta-uoft/pyta/docs/checkers/index.md

 ```

-This error will only be checked if `z3` dependency is install and `z3` option of PythonTA
+This error will only be checked if the `z3-solver` library is installed and `z3` option of PythonTA
-is turned on:
+is enabled:

 ```python
 import python_ta